 Snack Girl: Why did you study pistachios?

-David Baer, PHD: Pistachios are an interesting nut – rich in phytonutrients and relatively low in energy.
+David Baer, PHD: Pistachios are an interesting nut – rich in phytonutrients and relatively low in energy compared to other nuts.

 Snack Girl: Let's say you have a 100 calorie Twinkie and 100 calories of pistachios - are we digesting all 100 calories into our blood systems from both of these foods?